 Students who are not in any of the aforementioned categories may contact Student Residence Office or their respective home college/school/department for further enquiry about on-campus housing eligibility.

-By bank draft: enclose a bank draft made payable to" City University of Hong Kong" in Hong Kong dollars with the visa application that will be posted to us; or
+- Bank Draft Deposit: enclose a bank draft made payable to" City University of Hong Kong" in Hong Kong dollars with the visa application that will be posted to us.